Light-C-O/wedding_invites-ca1/README.md

     - Continuing with the styling
     - Making a dark and light mode.
     - Ran through some with the route for the venues.show.
 I wantted a go back button when you click on the edit button that you to the venues.edit.
 I had to change the if statement to venue !=>null to show that if there's something in there go make to said venue that exists.
+    - Completeed with the desired appearance.
+    - Preparing the script for video section of ca1.

 ### Week 4

 ## GitHub Link
 https://github.com/Light-C-O/wedding_invites-ca1.git